 - Australian Pink Clay to improve natural moisture levels, deep cleanse and refine.

-- Defensil™ technology instantly reduces redness, inflammation and create an even complexion
+- Defensil™ technology instantly reduces redness, and inflammation and creates an even complexion

-- Moringa Seed Oil rich in Vitamin C and E to provide antioxidant and environmental protection.
+- Moringa Seed Oil is rich in Vitamin C and E to provide antioxidant and environmental protection.